 [1] Although the verse in Leviticus states 50 days, the Rabbis of the Talmud explain this to mean forty-nine days.
 See Tosafot Kasuv Echad on Menachot 65b, Rashi on Leviticus 23:16.
 (Some authorities say we do, in fact, count 50 days, with Kiddush on Shavuos being the 50th counting.)

 [2] The way we count weeks is we say, “Today is so many weeks and so many days of Omer.”
-For example, today is two week and four dadys of the Omer.
-So all one needs to do is to multiply the number of weeks by seven and add the reminder number of days, to get the full count of the days of the Omer.
+For example, today is two weeks and four days of the Omer.
+So all one needs to do is to multiply the number of weeks by seven and add the reminder number of days to get the full count of the days of the Omer.

 [8] Cosmic Sabbatical cycle (or Cosmic Shmita) is a seven thousand-year cycle corresponding to the seven-day cycle of the week.
-According to the Jewish tradition, the world will exist for six thousand years corresponding to the six days of Creation followed by the thousand years of Messianic kingdom corresponding to the first Shabbat of Creation.
+According to the Jewish tradition, the world will exist for six thousand years, corresponding to the six days of Creation, followed by the thousand years of the Messianic kingdom corresponding to the first Shabbat of Creation.
 According to great Tana and Kabbalist Rabbi Nehunya ben HaKana (the assumed author of the Book of Bahir), the world will exist seven such Cosmic Sabbatical cycles—forty-nine thousand years in total.
-As interpreted by the medieval Kabbalist Rabbi Isaac of Ako, these refer’s to G‑d’s days, which amount to about fifteen billion earthly years.
+As interpreted by the medieval Kabbalist Rabbi Isaac of Ako, this refers to G‑d’s days, which amount to about fifteen billion earthly years.

 [9] This notion of absolute time was strenuously opposed by Leibnitz, who saw time and space as relative.